WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 The `ObjectType*` field contains a hexadecimal code to indicate what sort of object the request applies to.
-The values correspond with those of the `ObjectType` field as specified in 4.3.1.5, with the following
+The values correspond with those of the `ObjectType` field as specified in [Paragraph 4.3.1.5](#4315-object-type-field), with the following restrictions:
-restrictions:

 - when referring to persons, the exact number of person must be specified and therefore the `12`-`1F` may not be used;